Rain (wrestler)

-Bonnie Maxon (born September 10, 1981) is an American professional wrestler, best known by the ring name Rain.
+Bonnie Maxson (born September 10, 1981), better known by her ring name Rain, is an American retired professional wrestler.
 She is best known for her time in Total Nonstop Action Wrestling (TNA), Shine Wrestling and the Mexican Asistencia Asesoría y Administración (AAA) promotions.
 She formerly teamed with Lacey to form The Minnesota Home Wrecking Crew (a play on the name of The Minnesota Wrecking Crew), but following Lacey's retirement, she teamed with British wrestler Jetta to form The International Home Wrecking Crew.
 Rain was also the inaugural Shine Champion.

 Professional wrestling career

-Early career
+Early career (2000–2005)

-Maxon started working for a local promotion, Steel Domain Wrestling (SDW) in Saint Paul, Minnesota.
+Maxson started working for a local promotion, Steel Domain Wrestling (SDW) in Saint Paul, Minnesota.
 Later, after gaining the experience of a wrestler, she began working for various promotions in the Midwest, such as IWA Mid-South, Combat Zone Wrestling (CZW), NWA Midwest, Ring of Honor (ROH), Shimmer Women Athletes, and Women's Extreme Wrestling under the ring name Rain.